How to Disable Driver Signature Verification on 64-Bit Windows 8.1 or 10 (So That You Can Install Unsigned Drivers)

 Digitally signed drivers include an electronic fingerprint that indicates which company the driver was produced by as well as an indication as to whether the driver has been modified since the company released it.
 This increases security, as a signed driver that has been modified will no longer have an intact signature.
 Drivers are signed using code signing certificates.

-How to Disable Driver Signature Verification on 64-Bit Windows 8.1
+How to Disable Driver Signature Verification on 64-Bit Windows 8.1 or 10

 Then head into Advanced options.